Some time ago, I asked for suggestions on 4-pots for my MK2.

 After the Club GTi Bedford Trackday in March, I found the issue worse than ever.

-After a full cooldown lap of Bedford GT, the discs were still glowing…
+After a full cooldown lap of Bedford GT and the discs were still glowing…

 It was time to bite the bullet and upgrade the brakes.
 I`ve managed with the OEM single piston calipers for many years now, with Carbon Lorraine pads, I still had great performance, but I just couldn`t keep them cool.
 Additional ducting helped a little, but now I`m reaching much higher speeds, the brakes are working harder and are finally crying enough.